-Postal Background: The French and Germans provided fieldpost services for their regular army units.
+The French and Germans provided fieldpost services for their regular army units.
 Other French military units used civilian post offices to send their mail.
 Mail sent outside of Paris was carried by manned balloons over the German siege line.
+The German armies continued to use the fieldpost materials supplied at the start of the war.

-October 10 letter endorsed "Armée de Paris" by a Garde Mobile de la Vienne
+October 10, 1870 postcard endorsed "Armée de Paris" by a Garde Mobile de la Vienne